-Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services:

-Prior Authorization may be required for non-emergency services.
+Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services: Prior Authorization may be required for non-emergency services.
 Contact Member

-Opioid treatment program services (continued)

-- U.S. Food and Drug Administration (FDA) approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.

-- Dispensing and administration of MAT medications (if applicable)

-- · Substance use counseling

-- Individual and group therapy

-- Toxicology testing

-- Intake activities

-- Periodic assessments

-Services for more information.

-\$20 copay for Opioid treatment program services.

-Outpatient diagnostic tests and therapeutic services and supplies

-- X-rays - Radiation (radium and isotope) therapy including technician materials and supplies - · Surgical supplies, such as dressings - Splints, casts and other devices used to reduce fractures and dislocations - Laboratory tests - Blood including storage and administration.
-Coverage begins with the first pint of blood. - Other outpatient diagnostic tests including Advanced Imaging Services (e.g., Magnetic Resonance Imaging [MRI], Magnetic Resonance Angiography [MRA], Positron Emission Tomography [PET], Computed Tomography [CT] scans and Nuclear Medicine Testing)

-A referral is required for services.

-Prior Authorization may be required for services.
-Contact Member Services for more information.

-\$0 copay when X-rays are performed in a physician's office or at an Independent
+Services that are covered for you What you must pay when you get these services Opioid treatment program services (continued) • U.S. Food and Drug Administration (FDA) - approved opioid agonist and antagonist medication-assisted treatment (MAT) Services for more information. medications.
+Dispensing and administration of MAT medications (if applicable) \$20 copay for Opioid treatment program services.
+Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments See also the "Telehealth" section of this Benefits Chart.
+Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: X-rays A referral is required for services.
+Radiation (radium and isotope) therapy including technician materials and supplies Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and Prior Authorization may be required for services.
+Contact Member Services for more information. \$0 copay when X-rays are